 Nova Voce’s sound and repertoire have grown and matured as it continues to fulfill its mandate as Nova Scotia’s provincial men’s choir – there are very few provincial towns that have not had an opportunity to experience our music.
 As well, the choir has delighted audiences with joint performances with Symphony Nova Scotia, SNS Chorus, the Aeolean Singers, the Stadacona Band, the Annapolis Valley Honour Choir, The Halifax Boys’ Honour Choir, Soundtrax, Nova Sinfonia, the Phoenix Community Choir, the Vancouver Welsh Men’s Choir, Ardyth & Jennifer, and the Rhapsody Quintet.

-The choir has released three CDs, Nova Voce in 2008, Making Waves in 2010 and There Shall A Star (with the Halifax Boys’ Honour Choir) in 2014.
+The choir has released three CDs, Nova Voce in 2008 (sold out), Making Waves in 2010 and There Shall A Star (with the Halifax Boys’ Honour Choir) in 2014.
+CD's are available for purchase at all concerts.